-The panel established that the content and structure of the master's programme EPA enable the students to achieve the intended learning outcomes, while also offering ample opportunity for creating an individual profile based on electives and specialisation tracks.
+The panel established that the content and structure of the master's programme MOT enable the students to achieve the intended learning outcomes.
 It assessed the content, the coherence, the teaching methods and the feasibility of the programme, as well as the quantity and quality of the teaching staff.
-The curriculum is well-structured, coherent and attractive.
-Nonetheless, the panel recommends closely monitoring the translation of the new take on the curriculum at thesis level to communicate the programme design effectively and clearly.

-With the EPA programme, TU Delft offers an attractive master's programme with a focus on the analysis of large-scale problems, summarised under the label Grand Challenges.
-The programme has succeeded in building an international, stimulating learning environment supported by an enthusiastic, involved, accessible and highly qualified teaching staff.
-The panel verified that students of the programme take the offered opportunities and partake in international exchange, both in Delft and abroad, and that therefore EPA enjoys the advantages of being a truly international community.
-The panel appreciates the efforts to implement blended learning in the programme, which adds to the stimulating learning environment, and encourages the programme to continue progress in this direction.
+With the MOT programme, TU Delft fulfils an obvious demand from students to broaden their engineering knowledge and expertise with management perspectives and to get a better view on what is happening with technology and engineering products in companies.
+The programme has succeeded in building an international, stimulating learning environment supported by qualified teaching staff, which is acknowledged as a positive feature by the panel.

+The panel appreciates the efforts to implement blended learning in the programme, which adds to the stimulating learning environment.
+It encourages the programme to progress further in this direction.